Grey’s Anatomy Recap: The New Girl in Town

 • The Bailey-Webber relationship never disappoints and it was a hoot to watch Webber hover over Bailey during her first day back, post-heart attack — er, excuse me, vacation.
 But Bailey doesn’t need a babysitter, she is back and better than ever.

-• I love that the real tip-off for Jackson that April has changed isn’t that she’s dropping Harriet off at daycare with a banana bag in her arm, but that she uses “party” as a verb.
+• I love that the real tip-off for Jackson that April has changed isn’t that she’s dropping Harriet off at day care with a banana bag in her arm, but that she uses “party” as a verb.
 Can these two just get back together?

 • Okay, I legitimately laughed when Amelia wanted credit from Alex for her play on the word “tool” when explaining why they need Koracick around.
 Is post-tumor Amelia going to be tolerable?
 This is uncharted territory.